-By extracting these essential proteins from the feathers, I have developed a new ‘melt-in-the-mouth' food product that is completely safe, light in calories and provides us with the essential amino acids we require in daily life.
+By extracting these essential proteins from the feathers, they have developed a new ‘melt-in-the-mouth' food product that is completely safe, light in calories and provides us with the essential amino acids we require in daily life.
 Due to the melt-in-the-mouth property, it introduces a new slow dining experience that would benefit to food resources and reduce the climate problem.
-Practicing edible feathers may pioneer a food culture that symbolises self-development, sacrifice, bravery, visionary, and showing empathetic responses to the world.
-It could be a new food culture that expresses its belief, what it stands for, social belonging, and cultural identity.
+Consuming edible feathers may pioneer a food culture that symbolises self-development and presents empathetic responses to the world.
+It could be a new food culture that expresses its belief, what it stands for, social belonging and cultural identity.
 Consequently, ‘A lighter delicacy’ could be contributing as a tool of achieving a sustainable future.

 1. Keratin extraction

 Biological treatment requires microbial keratinolysis treatment employs microorganisms that produce enzymes to break the rigid and strongly cross-linked keratin structure in feathers called "Keratinase".
 Keratinase is a particular class of extracellular proteolytic inducible enzyme with the capability of degrading insoluble keratin substrates.
 In this study, Bacillus licheniformis Keratinase is selected and supplied by ‘Creative Enzymes’, the enzyme manufacturing company based in New York.